Ring Around the Sun (novel)

-"Ring Around the Sun" is also a SF short story by Isaac Asimov.

 Ring Around the Sun is a science fiction novel by American writer Clifford D. Simak.
 Its anti-urban and pro-agrarian sentiments are typical of much of Simak's work.

 Premise

 The novel tells the story of a group of "mutants" with enhanced mental abilities and the ability to move between (apparently all empty) parallel worlds organizing the colonization of those worlds by the population at large.
 Since this requires uprooting the colonists, and thoroughly disrupting the social structure of the Earth, Earth's current power structure resists fiercely even as it is undermined by the introduction of disruptive devices and everlasting goods, such as the so-called Forever Car, at ridiculously low prices.

 Reception

 Science fiction editors Anthony Boucher and J. Francis McComas described the novel as "solid entertainment...with plenty of startling plot-twists and some new ammunition for an old argument."
 New York Times reviewer Villiers Gerson praised Ring Around the Sun as "quietly written, intricately plotted...[deriving] most of its impact from its author's skillful understatement.
 P. Schuyler Miller, however, faulted its complicated plot, finding it more "involved" than memorable.

 Writers Brian Aldiss and David Wingrove went so far as to call it "Clifford Simak's best book," ranking it alongside Simak's best-known novel, City.